-My name is Emma, and I am 24-year-old graduate of Arcadia University, a small liberal arts school located right outside of Philadelphia.
+My name is Emma, and I am 26-year-old graduate of Arcadia University, a small liberal arts school located right outside of Philadelphia.
 I graduated with a BA in International Studies, with minors in French and Global Public Health.
 While at Arcadia, I had the chance to study abroad twice: in London, England and Manipal, India.
 While in India, I studied global public health, which really encouraged my interest in environmental health.
 Since leaving Arcadia University, I moved home to Connecticut, worked full time at a Turkish Cultural Center (TCC), spent four months in West Africa (specifically, Senegal), and returned home to work as a Library Assistant at my local library.
 I have had the opportunity to travel to Turkey with my former job at TCC as well as on my own after graduation.
-Beginning in fall 2016, I will be attending Pratt Institute for an M.S. in Sustainable Environmental Systems.
+As of May 2018, I am a graduate of Pratt Institute with an M.S. in Sustainable Environmental Systems.
 I am truly passionate about both traveling and the environment, and believe sustainability on an international scale is so important to our ever-globalizing, overly-polluted world.

 This blog is just for fun.